 Lantana endures exceptionally light ice, however assuming temperatures decrease down to 28 F or beneath, the plants will kick the bucket back to the ground.
 Inside the solidness zones 8 through 11, lantana will return the accompanying spring from the roots.
 You can assist with protecting the root zone by spreading a 3-to 4-inch layer of mulch over the plants.

 Lantana flourish in pots yet needs some kind of damp source.
 In the event that you will involve lantanas as houseplants, place the pot over a plate with water and shakes for dampness.
 They are very simple to become inside as long as they have sufficient daylight every day.

-After reading this post you will have all the possible ways on how to overwinter lantana.
+After reading this post you will have all the possible ways how to overwinter Lantana.

 If you start the overwintering process during the summer season or at least before the fall season then you’ll enter now and will be able to survive in winter Frost.